17 Weeks Pregnant: Symptoms, Baby Development, Belly Size & More

 Common Body Changes

-Along with your baby’s body transformation this week, you are bound to see some more body changes during pregnancy in yourself in the 17th week.
-For starters, you should be feeling better in terms of morning sickness and nausea.
+Along with your baby’s body transformation, you are bound to see some more body changes at 17 weeks pregnant in yourself.
+For starters, you should be feeling better regarding morning sickness and nausea.
 Also, your body should feel less tired.

 More importantly, you should have your bump in place.
 However, the size of the bump is different for different women.
 Another new development in the 17th week of pregnancy is that you will be able to feel some movement inside your tummy, but it will barely make any ripples.
 This, of course, will change in the coming months.